ikorin24/bf2c/README.md

 # Brainfuck to C Converter

-This is a converter which connverts Brainfuck into C.
+This is a converter which converts Brainfuck into C.

 ## Requirement